gwill1337/NetOps-Enhanced/README.md

 ![License](https://img.shields.io/github/license/gwill1337/NetOps-Enhanced)

 ## About
 **NetOps-Enhanced** this enhanced version of **NetOps** project.
-This project provides an automated network validation CI/CD pipeline powered by Batfish, Ansible, and GitHub Actions.
+This project provides an automated network validation CI/CD pipeline powered by **Batfish**, **Ansible**, and **GitHub Actions**.
 It supports customizable configuration tests, ensuring that all network configs are validated, verified, and safely backed up.
 The project also supports generating device configurations using Jinja2 templates.
+Code quality is maintained using **Ruff**, ensuring consistency, readability, and adherence to Python best practices.